mojtaba-arvin/video-service/README.md

 * Returns input video file details to client (using FFprobe), before video processing starting. ( client can use this information to show to the end user)
 * Returns **CPU and memory usage** with spent time of every output for the financial purposes when a video is being processed to create a playlist
 * Supports to generate different thumbnails from the input video by list of times, to choose one of them by user as a player poster or other purpose such as screenshots for demo
+* Supports to add watermark

 TODO
-* adding watermark
-* adding optional argument to mapping playlist to different qualities as separated videos
+* adding optional argument to mapping playlist qualities to different video files
-* call webhook url when every output was done
 * adding gRPC client sample and test cases
 * update document